ChuckBland/Music-Display-Stick-Node/README.md

 # Music-Display-Stick-Node
 Sample WiFi Display System for Straight Line of Lights

-This is the code code for my WiFi Music Visualizer System.
+This is the code for the receiving end of my WiFi Music Visualizer System.
 It is being supplied as a sample from which others can create their own display nodes.

 It is ESP32 based and uses the [ESP-NOW Protocol](https://www.espressif.com/en/products/software/esp-now/overview) and [FastLED LED Library](https://www.fastled.io).
 The function of this node is to receive ESP-NOW WiFi packets and display the music information it contains.